IBM-Security/verify-access-operator/README.md

   # The X509 certificate to verify the connection to the configuration snapshot
   # service.
 The default value for this property is "operator", which reads the "tls.cert"
-  # value from the verify-access-operator secret created in the namespace that the Verify
+  # value from the verify-access-operator secret created in the namespace that the Verify Identity
   # Access pods are deployed to.
   snapshotTLSCacert: "operator"

   # The IBM License Metric Tool annotations to add to the runtime container.
 These annotations a required
-  # by IBM to track license useage for the IBM Security Verfy Access product.
+  # by IBM to track license useage for the IBM Verify Identity Access product.
 Administartors have the option
   # of using licence codes for WebSEAL, Advanced Access Cotnrol, Federation or Enterprise; as well as production
   # or non-production (development) licenses.
-The actual license codes you sould deploy will depend on your
+The actual license codes you should deploy will depend on your
   # licensing agreement with IBM.
   ilmtAnnotations:
-    module: welseal
+    module: webseal
     production: true

-  # Administarators can optionally set additional annotations to add to deployed Verify Access runtime
+  # Administarators can optionally set additional annotations to add to deployed Verify Identity Access runtime
   # containers.
 This may be used for integration with third party applications such as log aggregation
   # or infrastructure monitoring tools.
 Character restrictions for custom annotations are the same for
   # any other Kubernets annotation.